An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 We have to show the last assertion.
 For simplicity, we still use the same symbol $Q$ to denote the restriction $Q|_{\A^\coh}$ and put $\B=\A^\coh/\N$.
 We are currently regarding $\B$ as an extension-closed subcategory of $\frac{\Db_{\dg}(\A)}{\thick_{\dg}\N}$, so it is enough to show that the natural morphism $\tau_{\leq 0}\B\to\frac{\Db_{\dg}(\A)}{\thick_{\dg}\N}$ is a universal exact morphism to a pretriangulated dg category.
 If we consider an exact morphism $G\colon \tau_{\leq 0}\B\to\T$ to a pretriangulated dg category $\T$, the composite $G\circ \tau_{\leq 0}Q\colon \tau_{\leq 0}(\A^\coh)=\A\to\T$ uniquely factors through $\Db_{\dg}(\A)$ by \cref{thm:universal_embedding}.
 Since the induced unique morphism $\Db_{\dg}(\A)\to\T$ annihilates $\thick\CN$ under $H^0$, we have a desired unique morphism $G'\colon \frac{\Db_{\dg}(\A)}{\thick_{\dg}\N}\to\T$.
 We omit the full details here, because the argument is done in the same fashion as \cref{cor:restriction_of_dg_quotient}. \end{proof}

-Lastly in this subsection, we utilize \cref{cor:restriction_of_dg_quotient2} in the context of the Serre quotient.
-Let us consider an abelian category $\CA$ with a Serre subcategory $\CN$.
-Their trivial exact dg enhancements $(\N,\SS|_\N)\sse(\A,\SS)$ do not enhance the Serre quotient $\CA/\CN$ in the sense that the dg quotient $\A/\N$ yields the ideal quotient $\CA/[\CN]$ by \cref{lem:failure_dg_quotient_of_connective_dg}.
+Lastly in this subsection, we apply \cref{cor:restriction_of_dg_quotient2} to the setting of Serre quotients.
+Let $\CA$ be an abelian category and $\CN\sse\CA$ a Serre subcategory.
+Let us consider trivial exact dg enhancements $(\N,\SS|_\N)\sse(\A,\SS)$, that is, dg categories concentrated in degree $0$.
+They do not necessarily enhance the Serre quotient $\CA/\CN$, because the dg quotient $\A/\N$ yields the ideal quotient $\CA/[\CN]$ by \cref{lem:failure_dg_quotient_of_connective_dg}.
+The cohomological envelope circumvents this obstruction.

-\begin{proposition} Let us consider the above $\CN\sse\CA$ with the trivial enhancements $\N\sse\A$.
-Then the exact dg subquotient $(\A^\coh/\N,\wtil{\SS_\N})$ defines a cohomological exact enhancement of the Serre quotient $\CA/\CN$. \end{proposition} \begin{proof} For simplicity, we may assume that $\CN$ is closed under direct summands in $\CA$.
-By \cite[Theorem 3.2]{Miy91}, we have exact (sub)sequences in $\ET$ as follows,
+\begin{proposition} Let us consider the above $\CN\sse\CA$ with the trivial enhancements $(\N,\SS|_\N)\sse(\A,\SS)$.
+Then the exact dg subquotient $(\A^\coh/\N,\wtil{\SS_\N})$ defines a cohomological exact enhancement of the Serre quotient $\CA/\CN$. \end{proposition} \begin{proof} By \cite[Theorem 3.2]{Miy91}, we have exact (sub)sequences in $\ET$ as follows,